hrch3k/youtube-snapcast/README.md

 You should have Snapcast installed on your system.
 (Tested only on RPi 4)

-Load the pipe-sink module in PulseAudio with commands below:
+Load PulseAudio pipe-sink module with below commands :

 `pacmd load-module module-pipe-sink file=/tmp/snapfifo sink_name=Snapcast format=s16le rate=48000`